russdanner/craftercms-mcp-server-plugin/README.md

 ## Installation & Configuration

-1. Ensure that the presequsits are met (see above.)
+1. Ensure that the prerequisites are met (see above).
 2. Install this plugin into the project.
 3. Add configuration for authentication `site-config.xml` for the project: